 - Traditional photometric calibration, using observations of MS standard stars to transform the data into a standard photometric system, should not be used for studies of pre-MS stars.
-Differences in $\log g$ and $T{\rm eff}$ between a MS and pre-MS star of the same colour can, for instance, result in errors of $\simeq 0.1-0.15\,{\rm mag}$ in both the $g{\rm WFC}$ -band and $(g-i){\rm WFC}$ colour for red stars.
-Hence it is crucial that precise photometric studies (especially of pre-MS objects) be carried out in the natural photometric system of the observations. - An accurate model of the system responses for a given photometric system must include all the contributing components, from the Earth's atmosphere through to the CCD detector, not simply the filter responses. - Having tested several sets of commonly used pre-MS evolutionary models, it has been shown that for all optical colours none of the models follow the observed Pleiades sequence for $T{\rm eff} \lesssim 4000\,{\rm K}$.
-The models overestimate the flux by a factor of 2 at $0.5\,\mu{\rm m}$, with the difference decreasing with increasing wavelength.
-Note that the models of SDF00 and BCAH98 $\alpha = 1.0$ systematically overestimate the luminosity of stars with masses $\gtrsim 0.6\,\mathrm{M}\odot$ and do not match the observed Pleiades MS.
+Differences in log g and $T{\rm eff}$ between a MS and pre-MS star of the same colour can, for instance, result in errors of $\simeq 0.1 0.15$ mag in both the $g{\rm WFC}$ -band and $(g i){\rm WFC}$ colour for red stars.
+Hence it is crucial that precise photometric studies especially of pre-MS objects be carried out in the natural photometric system of the observations. - An accurate model of the system responses for a given photometric system must include all the contributing components, from the Earth's atmosphere through to the CCD detector, not simply the filter responses. - Having tested several sets of commonly used pre-MS evolutionary models, it has been shown that for all optical colours none of the models follow the observed Pleiades sequence for $T{\rm eff} \leq 4000 \,\mathrm{K}$ .
+The models overestimate the flux by a factor of 2 at $0.5 \,\mu\mathrm{m}$ , with the difference decreasing with increasing wavelength.
+Note that the models of SDF00 and BCAH98 $\alpha = 1.0$ systematically overestimate the luminosity of stars with masses $\geq 0.6 M{\odot}$ and do not match the observed Pleiades MS.

-- This disparity for $T{\rm eff} \lesssim 4000\,{\rm K}$ is primarily due to missing sources of opacity in the atmospheric models used to transform the evolutionary models into CMD space, but may also represent missing physics in the interior models themselves.
-Prior to deriving ages in this temperature regime, an empirical recalibration of the isochrones is necessary. - \bullet The models that match the observed Pleiades MS at an age of $\simeq 130\,\mathrm{Myr}$ for $T\mathrm{eff} >$ $4000 \,\mathrm{K}$ (DAM97, BCAH98 $\alpha = 1.9 \,\mathrm{and}$ DCJ08) may not necessarily match the shape of the observed pre-MS in SFRs younger than $\simeq 10$ Myr.
-This may be due to inherent uncertainties in the models at such young ages (see Baraffe et al. 2002), but may also reflect the fact that physical processes affecting observed SEDs of young low-mass objects (e.g. chromospheric activity) are generally not included in the evolutionary models. - The DAM97 evolutionary models systematically underestimate the ages of young stellar populations.
+- This disparity for $T{\rm eff} \leq 4000 \,\mathrm{K}$ is primarily due to missing sources of opacity in the atmospheric models used to transform the evolutionary models into CMD space, but may also represent missing physics in the interior models themselves.
+Prior to deriving ages in this temperature regime, an empirical recalibration of the isochrones is necessary. - The models that match the observed Pleiades MS at an age of $\simeq 130$ Myr for $T{\rm eff} > 4000$ K (DAM97, BCAH98 $\alpha = 1.9$ and DCJ08) may not necessarily match the shape of the observed pre-MS in SFRs younger than $\simeq 10$ Myr.
+This may be due to inherent uncertainties in the models at such young ages (see Baraffe et al. 2002), but may also reflect the fact that physical processes affecting observed SEDs of young low-mass objects such as chromospheric activity are generally not included in the evolutionary models. - The DAM97 evolutionary models systematically underestimate the ages of young stellar populations.
 These ages are not consistent with ages derived from the higher mass members, and therefore these models should not be used to age young SFRs.

-6.5Implications of the Revised Pre-Main-Sequence Age Scale
+6.5 Implications of the Revised Pre-Main-Sequence Age Scale

-In Section 6.3 a set of revised pre-MS ages were derived for a range of young (< 30 Myr) SFRs.
+In Section 6.3 a set of revised pre-MS ages were assigned to a sample of young (< 30 Myr) SFRs.
 The evolution of YSOs and survival timescales for circumstellar discs were described in Chapter 1, both of which are heavily dependent upon the age assumed for a given region.
 Therefore, in this section the implications of the revised age scale on these current theories are briefly discussed.

-6.5.1Circumstellar Disc Lifetimes
+6.5.1 Circumstellar Disc Lifetimes